ssunnlee/exorcist/README.md

 main.py: Runs both GA_main() and BO_main() for one test run on GA and BO each.

 bayesian_eval.pkl, genetic_eval.pkl: pickle files including results for the 100 evaluation runs from our GA and BO.

-To run the project, simply run main.py, and then use project.ipynb to show final results. project.ipynb may have to be edited for file names.